mosip/id-authentication/design/registration/registration-packetcreation.md

     location.

--   Get the Demographic byte stream from the respective DTO object and store it into the Zip object using right folder path \[....\].
+-   Get the Demographic byte stream from the respective DTO object and store it into the Zip object using right folder path.

--   Get the Biometric byte stream from the respective DTO object and store it into the Zip object using right folder path \[....\].
+-   Get the Biometric byte stream from the respective DTO object and store it into the Zip object using right folder path.

--   Get the Proof of documents byte stream from the respective DTO object and store it into the Zip object using right folder path
+-   Get the Proof of documents byte stream from the respective DTO object and store it into the Zip object using right folder path.
-    \[....\].

--   Get the 'Enrollment ID' from the respective request object, write the same into the File object and save the file object into the Zip object.
+-   Get the 'Registration ID' from the respective request object, write the same into the File object and save the file object into the Zip object.